Guzman Discuss The Story Behind Janet Jackson’s Iconic ‘Rhythm Nation’ Photoshoot

-Photography duo, Guzman is behind Janet Jackson’s iconic photoshoot for her Rhythm Nation 1814 era, and they have recently spoken about the experience.
+Photography duo Guzman is behind Janet Jackson’s iconic photo shoot for her Rhythm Nation 1814 era, and they have recently spoken about the experience.

-The album is nearly 20 years old as it was first released on September 19, 1989.
-Since it’s release, it has become one of the most influential albums in music.
+The album is nearly 20-years-old, as it was first released on September 19, 1989.
+Since its release, it has become one of the most influential albums in music.

 In an interview with Dazed Digital, Constance Hansen and Russell Peacock told fans about the experience of photographing Jackson.